BrShrestha/BrShrestha/README.md

 - 👋 Hi, I’m @BrShrestha
 - 👀 I’m interested in ... new techonlogy
-- 🌱 I’m currently learning ... automation
+- 🌱 I’m currently learning ...
+Cypress
-- 💞️ I’m looking to collaborate on ... automation
+- 💞️ I’m looking to collaborate on ...
+QA
 - 📫 How to reach me ... biman.dyala@gmail.com

 <!---